jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 # How to setup an auto-scaling cluster in Elastic Kubernetes Service

+> This guide was migrated from my old blog.

-I've reliably used this guide to scaffold three auto-scaling clusters in AWS EKS.
+I've used this guide to build three production-grade auto-scaling clusters in AWS EKS.
+These clusters can scale to hundreds of nodes and thousands of pods running at a time in a matter of minutes.
+I've found that this setup lends itself nicely to heavy data-processing and machine learning workflows.
+Which most companies tend to do these days.

 For the most part, this guide uses the AWS console to setup everything, which has its trade-offs.

 This guide assumes that you have kubectl and aws-cli-v2 installed on your machine.